autocorr/rfi-diagnostic-plotting/README.rst

 Getting started
 ---------------
-First, clone or download this repository, copy the ``process.cfg`` file into the directory where CASA is to be run, and edit the paths accordingly.
+First, clone or download this repository, copy the ``process.cfg`` file into the directory where CASA/Python is to be run, and edit the paths accordingly.
 Please ensure that the ``SDM_DIR`` is set to the directory where the ASDM files are stored.
 Then start CASA and run:

 .. code-block:: python